inducer/pycuda/doc/source/index.rst

   Note that you can just as well keep your data on the card between kernel invocations--no need to copy data all the time.

+* See how there's no cleanup code in the example?
+That's not because we were lazy and just skipped it.
+It simply isn't needed.
+PyCuda will automatically infer what cleanup is necessary and do it for you.

 Curious?
 Let's get started.

 Contents